breezeight/nicola_blog/docs/dev/authetication_and_authorization/oauth2-explanation.md

 Upon receiving the code verifier, the authorization server **hashes it with the specified algorithm (e.g., SHA-256) to recreate the code challenge**.
 It compares this recreated code challenge with the one initially sent by the client. **If they don’t match, the authorization server denies access,** preventing the completion of the authorization flow.

 In short, PKCE protects against authorization code interception by requiring a *code verifier*, which only the original client possesses.
 When a client sends an authorization request, it includes a **hashed version of the code verifier (the *code challenge*)**.
 Later, to complete the exchange, the client provides **the original code verifier (without hashing it again)**, allowing the authorization server to hash it and verify its authenticity.
-This verification ensures that
+This verification ensures that only the original client that initiated the authorization request can exchange the code for an access token, effectively preventing authorization code interception attacks.

 > [!Note]: It's recommended that every client use the PKCE extension for improved security.